Chart Color Schemes

 The educational profile of Flora Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 29.0% among residents aged 15+, exceeding the Rest of Vic average of 21.7% and the SA3 area average of 23.6%.
+The area's educational profile is notable regionally with university qualification rates of 29.0% among residents aged 15+ exceeding the Rest of Vic average of 21.7% and that of SA3 area at 23.6%.
 Bachelor degrees are most prevalent at 19.8%, followed by postgraduate qualifications (6.0%) and graduate diplomas (3.2%).
-Vocational credentials are also prominent, with 34.0% of residents aged 15+ holding such qualifications - advanced diplomas at 11.2% and certificates at 22.8%.
-Educational participation is high, with 35.2% of residents currently enrolled in formal education, including 12.5% in tertiary, 8.4% in primary, and 7.1% pursuing secondary education.
+Trade and technical skills are prominent with 34.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (22.8%).
+Educational participation is high, with 35.2% of residents currently enrolled in formal education, including 12.5% in tertiary education, 8.4% in primary education, and 7.1% pursuing secondary education.

 Frequently Asked Questions - Education